 As more exchanges and data vendors start offering points-of-presence within the cloud, the economics will become more compelling and we may eventually reach a true ‘tipping point’ where cloud is the only logical option.

 In fact, this ‘tipping point’ may already have begun to occur.
-Since this blog was first published, both of the leading global data aggregators – Bloomberg and Refinitiv – have pushed forward with their cloud distribution strategies, completing global rollouts of their Points-of-Presence (PoPs) in the cloud.
+Since this blog was first published, both of the leading global data aggregators – Bloomberg and Refinitiv – have pushed forward with their cloud distribution strategies, completing global rollouts of their Points-of-Presence (PoPs), and making vast amounts of historic data available in the cloud.
 The next step in this evolution would be for exchanges and trading venues to host more of their infrastructure in the cloud.
 Given that there is a bid on the table for the London Stock Exchange Group to acquire Refinitiv and there are rumours that the Intercontinental Exchange could bid for Bloomberg, this evolution could be accelerated through industry consolidation.

 We at Xenomorph were pioneers in offering cloud data management solutions (we launched our TimeScape platform on Microsoft Azure in 2013), but have seen much greater levels of pull from our clients to host our technology in the cloud.
 Earlier this year we successfully migrated our core platform onto Microsoft Azure on behalf of one of our global bank clients – Mizuho.
 Given the scope and mission critical nature of this implementation, the project rightly earned us the Best EDM Initiative at this year’s Inside Reference Data Awards ceremony.